Skip to content

 • frontend-checks: runs prettier (format), eslint (lint), dpdm (circular refs), tsc (static type check) and knip (unused imports)

-build-installer Job#
+build-wheel Job#

 Sanity Check & Smoke Test#

 At this point, the release workflow pauses as the remaining publish jobs require approval.
-Time to test the installer.

 Something isn't right#